-Professor John E. Jackson is the Naval War College’s program manager for the Chief of Naval Operations Professional Reading Program.
+Professor John E. Jackson of the Naval War College is the program manager for the Chief of Naval Operations Professional Reading Program.

 JOHN E. JACKSON